strayr/stealthburner_creality_edition/README.md

 <img src="img/mk8_heater_position.png" width=800/>

 ## Nozzle position

 The specified position for the nozzle is 61.5mm from the flat surface at the top of the toolhead.
 All other dimension are derived from this, and the distance between nozzle tip and duct may be different for other toolheads.
-On this toolhead the clearance distance is 2.37mnm from the tip of the nozzle to the lowest point on the duct as shown.
-You can check with an allen key set by setting the nozzle height to the bed and lifting the loolhead 0.1mm at a time until a 2.5mm allen key fits under the duct.
-It is to be expected that nozzles and heatbreaks might differ in length slightly so +/- 0.2mm should be within spec.
+On this toolhead the clearance distance is 2.37mm from the tip of the nozzle to the lowest point on the duct as shown.
+You can check with an allen key set by setting the nozzle height to the bed and lifting the toolhead 0.1mm (or less) at a time until a 2.5mm allen key fits under the duct.
+It is to be expected that nozzles and heatbreaks might differ in length slightly so +/- 0.2mm should be well within spec.

 <img src="img/nozzle_position.png" width=800/>

 ## Extra Materials
 * 2x standard 5mm heatset inserts (two extra)